midlourenco/midlourenco/README.md

-👩‍🎓I have a background in Economics
+👩‍🎓 Has a background in Economics

-🏭I have experience as product manager and sourcing specialist in purchasing in promotional gifts and farmaceuticals industries.
+🏭 Has experience as product manager and sourcing specialist in purchasing in promotional gifts and farmaceuticals industries.